noelsevilla/notes/env-setup-linux.md

   $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null

 # Install docker engine
-sudo apt-get update
+sudo apt update

 # NOTE: sometime if you get 'Release file not found' error when running apt update,
 # it could be that the ubuntu release in the docker.list in /etc/apt/sources.list.d/ is incorrect.
 # Update docker.list with the correct release name ie from 'Una' to 'Focal'

 # Continue with the install
-sudo apt-get install docker-ce docker-ce-cli containerd.io
+sudo apt install docker-ce docker-ce-cli containerd.io

 # Test docker engine is working by running a hello-world image
 sudo docker run hello-world